 In 2018, Denise completed the GSS Literacy & Maths course, GSS Readiness & Writing course, K to 5th Grade Handwriting course conducted by Dr. Peter Giroux of Bridging Talents.

-Language Therapist, Bachelor of Arts (Hons) Linguistics and Multilingual Studies, Nanyang Technological University
+Language Specialist, Bachelor of Arts (Hons) Linguistics and Multilingual Studies, Nanyang Technological University

 Farah graduated from Nanyang Technological University in 2016 with a Bachelor of Arts in Linguistics and Multilingual Studies.
 Her honours Bachelor Thesis paper focused on the speech perception of sounds in the Korean phonological system by Chinese and Malay speakers in Singapore as well as its implications on language development as well as acquisition of second language.

 During the completion of her thesis, she developed a high interest in the aspect of language acquisition as well as language and communication disorders.
 This resulted in her pursuing a career with us where she can work with children who have difficulties in language skills.